Ivana-Gerchakova/Adaptive-user-interfaces-based-on-AI/README.md

 # Emotion-Based Adaptive UI

 This repository contains the final presentation for the project:
-**"Emotion-Based Adaptive User Interface"**, created as part of the subject *Advanced Interactive Technologies*.
+**"Emotion-Based Adaptive User Interface"**, created as part of the subject: *Advanced Interactive Technologies*.

 ## Contents